All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side Effects Are Dose-Dependent

-One of the most important things to understand about semaglutide side effects is that they are dose-dependent.
-This means that as the dose increases, the likelihood and potential severity of side effects can increase as well.
+One of the most important things to understand about semaglutide side effects is that they're dose-dependent. as the dose increases, the likelihood and potential severity of side effects can increase as well.

-At 0.5mg, you are receiving twice the amount of semaglutide you had at 0.25mg.
+At 0.5mg, you're receiving twice the amount of semaglutide you had at 0.25mg.
 Your GLP-1 receptors are more strongly activated, which produces stronger therapeutic effects (appetite suppression, delayed gastric emptying) but can also produce stronger side effects, particularly in the GI tract.

 The good news is that the four weeks you spent at 0.25mg gave your body a head start on adaptation.
 Most patients find that side effects at 0.5mg are manageable because of this prior adjustment period.